isomerpages/ncss-ssi/_training/Children, Youth and Family Training Courses.md

 and Family and Adult Support Tool (FAST).
 She has been recognised by the original developer of TCOM, Dr. John Lyons, as one of the local trainers who can train trainers on the use of CANS.
-She is familiar with the process of TCOM implementation, and was in the pilot project and early phases of TCOM implementation in Singapore.</p>
+She is familiar with the process of TCOM implementation and was in the pilot project and early phases of TCOM implementation in Singapore.</p>
 <h4><strong>Subscribe to Mailing List</strong></h4>
-<p><a href="https://form.gov.sg/#!/62062a0f8cb95c001235e55d" rel="noopener noreferrer nofollow" target="_blank">Subscribe to SSI’s Children, Youth and Family Courses</a> Mailing
+<p>Subscribe to <a href="https://form.gov.sg/#!/62062a0f8cb95c001235e55d" rel="noopener noreferrer nofollow" target="_blank">SSI’s Children, Youth and Family Courses</a> mailing
 List for latest updates!</p>
+<p></p>